 Do you live in a hard water area and find cleaning your kettle properly nigh on impossible?

-Hard, mineral water isn’t bad for us health-wise, but it can quickly fur up your kettle and make cleaning it a real chore.
+Hard, mineral water can quickly fur up your kettle and make cleaning it a real chore.
 The limescale forms when hard water is heated.
 Carbon dioxide in the water evaporates and leaves behind calcium carbonate deposits.
 So that’s the science behind why your appliances get furred up with chalky stuff, but how on earth do you clean it off?

 The trick is to use a mild acidic solution to dissolve the hard deposits.
 This helps them to disappear into water, and once you’ve rinsed thoroughly your appliances will be good to go.